COVID figures for East Sussex

 It's very important to report the result of every coronavirus test that you do yourself.
 You can see the result on the handheld device that comes with the test kit:

 - Report the result every time you use a rapid lateral flow test kit to the NHS

 Of course if you get any symptoms, no matter how mild, you must self-isolate and book a test:

-- hands, face, space
+- hands, face, space and fresh air

 - social distancing is still very important